River Barle - Tarr Steps to Exe Confluence

 GRADING: Grade 2.
 Again, apparently harder in high water.

 MAJOR HAZARDS/ FALLS: Trees and weirs.
 There was a fatality on this river in very high water when an open canoe paddler had difficulties on a weir and also became entangled in tree roots/ branches.
-This October 1998 event is referred to in Edwin Datschefski's comments below.

 GENERAL DESCRIPTION: The Barle is a great trip for those learning whitewater skills and at low/ medium levels offers pretty much continuous Grade 2 conditions.